{{ summary.heading }}

 Why does the digest change when I switch message encoding?

 The encoding setting changes the bytes being signed.
-UTF-8 signs the characters as text, while hex, Base64, and Base64URL decode the field into bytes first.
+UTF-8 signs characters as text, while hex, Base64, and Base64URL decode the field into bytes first.

 Does uppercase hex make a different HMAC?